Fortress Europe: Migration flashpoints in 2024

 - Rights groups warn refugees could be left in limbo

-The measures aim to cut the times for security and asylum procedures at external EU borders, increase returns, and support countries, such as Italy, that receive many seaborne arrivals.
+Governments have also tried to speed up security and asylum procedures at external EU borders, increase returns, and support countries, such as Italy, that receive many seaborne arrivals.

-Rights groups say the measures could increase arbitrary detention and repatriations to countries where asylum seekers are at risk of violence or unfair imprisonment, while lawyers warn that there could be an increase in court challenges.
+Rights groups say there is an increased risk of arbitrary detention and repatriations to countries where asylum seekers are at risk of violence or unfair imprisonment, while lawyers say there could be an increase in court challenges.

 Germany